DominikFilipiak/owl2wiki/README.md

 Apparently I commited some failing tests, we need to skip that. 🌧

 ## Example
 Set up your Semantic Media Wiki.
 Download [the DMOP ontology](http://www.dmo-foundry.org/DMOP), which classifies data mining algorithms.
-Here's the *DMKB.owl*, we're interested in pushing all algorithms to the SemanticMediaWiki instance:
+Here's the *DMKB.owl* (viewed in Protege), we're interested in pushing all algorithms to the SemanticMediaWiki instance in this example.
 ![DMOP](https://i.imgur.com/jHRsC1T.png)

-Go to the *target* folder, and then to *conf* - you need to change your configuration files.
+Now go to the *target* folder, and then to *conf* - you need to change your configuration files.
 There are three: application.properties, mapping.properties, and template.
 1) General properties (*application.properties*) - paths to other files and SMW-related settings.
 For the DMOP example, you have to change *wiki.password*, *wiki.userName*, *wiki.url*, and *owl.files* according to your setup.
 ```INI
 path.template=./conf/template	 # path to your template - there's an example for DMOP